Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Ad Targeting Analysis

+Next, we infer the potential sharing of smart speaker interaction metadata from Amazon and third party skills, with other online services, not necessarily observable from the smart speaker.

-\subsection{Some advertisers sync their cookies with Amazon and bid higher than non-cookie syncing advertisers}
+\subsubsection{Some advertisers sync their cookies with Amazon and bid higher than non-cookie syncing advertisers.}

 To target personalized ads, advertisers share user data with each other.
-Typically unique user identifiers, e.g., cookies, are shared at the client side with cookie syncing and user interest data is synced at the server side \cite{Bashir16TrackingFlowsUsenix}.
-We analyze cookie syncing instances that involve Amazon advertising services in the network traffic captured while collecting ads (Section \ref{subsection:capturing-advertisements}).
+Typically, unique user identifiers, e.g., cookies, are shared at the client side with cookie syncing and user interest data is synced at the server side \cite{Bashir16TrackingFlowsUsenix}.
+We analyze cookie syncing instances that involve Amazon advertising services in the web traffic captured while collecting ads (Section \ref{subsection:capturing-advertisements}).
 We note that 41 third parties sync their cookies with Amazon across all Echo interest personas.
-Surprisingly, Amazon does not syncs its cookies with any advertiser.\footnote{We analyze the OpenWPM datasets released by prior work \cite{Iqbal22USENIXKhaleesi} to validate that Amazon's cookie syncing behavior is not unique to our dataset.} The one sided cookie-syncs could be explained by Amazon advertising's recent services for central identity resolution \cite{amazon_identity}.
+Amazon did not sync its cookies with any advertiser.\footnote{We analyze the OpenWPM datasets released by prior work \cite{Iqbal22USENIXKhaleesi} to validate that Amazon's cookie syncing behavior is not unique to our dataset.} The one sided cookie-syncs could be explained by Amazon advertising's recent services for central identity resolution \cite{amazon_identity}.

 To infer potential data sharing by Amazon, we compare and contrast the bid values by Amazon's partners (i.e., cookie syncing advertisers) and non-partner advertisers.
-Figure \ref{figure:partner-non-partner} presents the bid values on common ad slots by Amazon's partners and non-partners advertisers.
-We note that both median and mean bid values from partners are high for 6 and 7 personas as compared to bids from non-partners, respectively.
+Figure \ref{figure:partner-non-partner} presents the bid values on common ad slots by Amazon's partner and non-partner advertisers.
+We note that the bids by partner advertisers are higher than that by non-partner advertisers on most personas.
+Table \ref{table:bids-median-mean-partner-non-partner} shows the median and mean bid values by partner and non-partner advertisers.
+It can be seen from the table that both median and mean bid values from partners are high for 6 and 7 personas, respectively, as compared to bids from non-partners.
 Median bid values are as much as 3$\times$ higher for Pets \& Animals, Religion \& Spirituality, and Wine \& Beverages personas, while mean bid values are 3$\times$ higher for Pets \& Animals, Smart Home, and vanilla personas.
 It is noteworthy that Amazon's advertising partners further sync their cookies with 247 other third parties, including advertising services.
 Such cookie syncs may lead to the propagation of user data in the advertising ecosystem.